 Analysis from Doug

-We can make some assumptions about the BTN’s range once he checks the turn:
+We can make some assumptions about the button’s range once he checks the turn:

-- The BTN does not have the turned nuts (42) because that hand would almost certainly value bet on the turn
+- The button does not have the turned nuts (42) because that hand would almost certainly value bet on the turn.

-- The BTN does not have the rivered nuts (64) because a 6-high draw would almost certainly semi-bluff on the turn
+- The button does not have the rivered nuts (64) because a 6-high draw would almost certainly semi-bluff on the turn.

-- The sets and two pairs in the BTN’s preflop range (AA, QQ, 55, AQ, A5) are unlikely on the river because he would either slow-play on the flop or continue betting on the turn
+- The sets and two pairs in the button’s preflop range (AA, QQ, 55, AQ, A5) are unlikely to have been played this way.

 Since our opponent is very unlikely to have a nutted hand on this river, we can construct an overbetting strategy.
-Here is how we will divvy up our value range:
+Here is how we will divvy up our value range on the river: